This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 You can read why your passion isn’t the best way to start a blog today.

-Sometimes, a service/good might be very high in demand, but surprisingly, people are unwilling to pay for it.
-This is because most people who are demanding it want it for FREE.
+Sometimes, a service or good is very highly demanded, but surprisingly, people are unwilling to pay for it.
+This is because most people who demand it want it for FREE.

 The main point here is to research your target market before you start a blog.